Meesho Limited Receives ₹14.29 Crore GST Demand Order Under Regulation 30

 | Period Covered: | October 1, 2018 to March 31, 2020 |

-Notably, while the tax demand and associated interest and penalty under Section 74 of the CGST Act have been upheld, the penalty imposed under Section 122 of the CGST Act has been set aside by the appellate authority.
+The appellate authority upheld the tax demand along with applicable interest and penalty under Section 74 of the CGST Act.
+However, the penalty imposed under Section 122 of the CGST Act has been set aside by the appellate authority.

-The company has clarified that it is appropriately collecting and depositing TCS on all supplies made by sellers to users through its platform.
-The dispute specifically relates to transactions that occur between resellers and their customers outside the platform ecosystem.
+The company clarified that it is appropriately collecting and depositing TCS on all supplies made by sellers to users through its platform.
+The dispute specifically relates to transactions occurring between resellers and their customers outside the platform.

-- Plans to file an appeal before the Goods and Services Tax Appellate Tribunal (GSTAT) within prescribed timelines
+The company plans to file an appeal before the Goods and Services Tax Appellate Tribunal (GSTAT) within prescribed timelines and will vigorously pursue all legal remedies.
+Meesho remains highly confident of achieving a favorable outcome in this matter.

 Historical Stock Returns for Meesho